rgluys/Python-Fundamentals/README.md

 ![functionresult](functionresult.png)

-### Space-Time Complexity - Big O
+### Space & Time Complexity - Big O

-Here are 2 examples, in the Tic-Tac-Toe application where the time and space complexity are both O(n):
+Here are 2 examples, when expressed in BigO time complexity notation, or the worst case, are both O(n).
+Their space complexity is O(1):

 ## Example 1
-A set operation:  This set operation iterates through a finite list of 9 values and if the board's square isn't already set then board's square is set to equal the sign.
+**Time Complexity:**.
+A set operation with a logical expression.
+The set operation iterates is O(1).
+The 'for' logical expression iterates through a finite list of 9 values which is a linear operation.
+This operation is o(n).
+Since Big O notation represents the worst case scenerio, this function has a Big O representation of O(n).

+**Space Complexity:**.
+The space complexity is O(1) as the set operation requires constant storage space.

 ![setOperationBigO](setOperationBigO.png)

-This example uses linear search to iterate through the finite list of winning cobination and performs a series of true/false checks to determin if the player has, in fact, set the board to equal one of the winning combinations.
-BigO representation of O(n) here is the ideal scenerio for a search operation.

 ## Example 2
-The finite list of lookup values.
-They are represent as a list of tuples for each possible board combination:
+The finite list of lookup values that represent the winning board combinations are represented as a list of tuples:

 ![linearlookupBigO1](linearlookupBigO1.png)

-A while statement that loops through the possible winning combinations.
+**Time Complexity:**  A while statement that loops through the possible winning combinations.
 If a winning combination is determined to be true (and if the sign is set to the player) the application prints that the game has ended and the player won.
-If the sign that represents the PC is set then the application prints that the PC won and the game is over:
+If the sign that represents the PC is set then the application prints that the PC won and the game is over.
+THe print functions are O(1) operations.
+The if and when statements are linear expressions which are, in Big O notation, O(1).
+Because the worst case amongst all operations is O(1), this function will perform in O(1) Big O representation.

+**Space Complexity:**.
+The print and variable set opertaions requre constant space.
+This function has a space complexity represented as O(1).

 ![linearlookupBigO2](linearlookupBigO2.png)